The majority of people devote a huge amount of their work time to an office.

-This often motivates employee to work harder to have a better office of their own, which in turn instigates healthy competition amongst employees to perform better.
+This often motivates an employee to work harder to have a better office of their own, which in turn instigates healthy competition amongst employees to perform better.

 5. Little Gossip:

-Gossip is a big problem for employees working in an open space layout as all are crowded in one big space and can easily interact with each other, which actually diminishes their efficiency.
+Gossip is a big problem for employees working in an open space layout as all crowded in one big space and can easily interact with each other, which actually diminishes their efficiency.

 6. Good for Health:

-In open offices, since all employees are jam-packed in one space, the chances of acquiring infections also increase as any employee who is infected with any contagious illness, may spread the infection easily to others in that office.
+In open offices, since all employees jam-packed in one space, the chances of acquiring infections also increase as any employee who infected with any contagious illness may spread the infection easily to others in that office.

 7. Adjust Room Temperature and Lighting as Per Convenience:

 In the open office layout, since all employees have to sit in one big common space, they have to adjust themselves with the heating, air conditioning or lightings which are common for all.

 8. Loud Equipment Can Be Isolated:

-Whereas, in open layout, whether be it the employees or any kind of equipment, all are kept in that same common big room, thus, causing a noisy work atmosphere for the employees and resulting in lack of concentration.
+Whereas, in open layout, whether be it the employees or any kind of equipment, all are kept in that same common big room, thus, causing a noisy work atmosphere for the employees and resulting in a lack of concentration.

 9. Better Security:

-In the cellular offices, individual cubicles can be made inaccessible by locking them up thus, safekeeping important, confidential documents and individual things when the offices not used.
+In the cellular offices, individual cubicles can make inaccessible by locking them up thus, safekeeping important, confidential documents and individual things when the offices not used.

 10. Perfect For Long Duration Group Ventures: